 Problem: If the Pentium II processor attempts to access a page in physical memory marked not present (Present bit clear), a page fault exception (#PF) is generated.
 Before proceeding, there is a narrow internal timing window where the processor verifies that no other higher priority fault conditions are present.
 During this time, it is possible for another agent to allocate a new page directory or page table entry (PDE/PTE) corresponding to the same linear address of the original access, writing new values into the PDE/PTE with the Access bit (A-bit) or the Dirty bit (D-bit) cleared.
 When the original processor completes its checking for other fault conditions, and re-examines the A/D bit of the recently modified PDE/PTE, it finds that it has been cleared.
-Internal hardware correctly signals this scenario as a condition to which the processor should respond by setting the A/D bit, this event is reported as an Int14 with exception code 0x05, i.e., user mode protection violation.
+Internal hardware correctly signals this scenario as a condition to which the processor should respond by setting the A/D bit, but erroneously reports it as a generic paging protection violation.
+Instead of attempting to set the appropriate A/D bit, this event is reported as an Int14 with exception code 0x05, i.e., user mode protection violation.